|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for Russian stuffed cabbage or golubtsi (also golubtsy) is made with millet instead of rice or buckwheat groats, carrots, and salt pork.
-Here are more stuffed cabbage recipes.
+This recipe for Russian stuffed cabbage or golubtsi (also golubtsy) is made with millet instead of rice or buckwheat groats, as are seen in other stuffed cabbage dishes.
+It includes carrots and salt pork.

 - 1 whole head cabbage (about 4 pounds)